awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/set-aws-iam-cas-permissions.md

 }
 ```

-For more information about this feature, see [AWS Marketplace Commerce Analytics Service](commerce-analytics-service.md)\.
+For more information about this feature, see [AWS MarketplaceCommerce Analytics Service](commerce-analytics-service.md)\.